HarrierPanels/Bash-Shell-Scripts/README.md

 Folder structure:

-    /scripts          - the shell scripts that will configure your servers (see example below)
+    /scripts          - the shell scripts that will configure whatever is up, etc.

     /files (optional) - files to be transferred to servers (nginx.conf, ssh keys, database.yml, etc.)